FOSSEE/st-scripts/using-sage/script.rst

 That brings us to the end of this session showing various features available in Sage.

+.. #[[Anoop: I feel we should add more slides, a possibility is to add the code which they are required to type in, I also feel we should add some review problems for them to try out.]]

 {{{ Show summary slide }}}